 Other variations on the name also exist in remote areas of the UK, but there is no mistaking samphire when you see it.
 It is a thick, grass-like plant that doesn’t grow longer than 3-4 inches, but can be readily picked and prepared in a number of ways.
-Historically, it has been used as a food source, similar to seaweed, but as more research has been done on the nutritive value of this unusual sea vegetable, it has become even more popular.
+Historically, it has been used as a food source, similar to seaweed, but as more research is done on the nutritive value of this unusual sea vegetable, it has become even more popular.

 Health Benefits of Samphire

 As a natural source of dietary fiber, samphire can do wonders for the body’s digestive system.
-Dietary fiber is able to bulk up stool so that it can pass more easily through the digestive system without causing constipation or discomfort.
+Dietary fiber is able to bulk up the stool so that it can pass more easily through the digestive system without causing constipation or discomfort.
 Fiber can reduce inflammation in the gut and ensure that nutrient uptake is as efficient as possible.

-There are many different inflammatory conditions that can affect the body, ranging from arthritis and gout to hemorrhoids and infected wounds.
-The anti-inflammatory nature of samphire has made it a valuable herbal remedy, both when topically applied and consumed.
+There are many inflammatory conditions that can affect the body, ranging from arthritis and gout to hemorrhoids and infected wounds.
+The potentially anti-inflammatory nature of samphire has made it a valuable herbal remedy, both when topically applied and consumed.
 It can help to ease pain and soothe swelling and inflammation, and even cause fevers to break.